diogobgomes/RainbowOS/docs/basic_info.md

 One way out is with a 2-stage bootloader: the first, **stage0**, only needs to load the second, **stage1**, that can now be much bigger, and that can then load the rest of the kernel.
 We'll actually also have a small **Multiboot** stage, that just implements the Multiboot protocol.

 To see more about the design, visit the [design doc](bootloader/README.md).

+## Chapter 3 - Kernel
+We can now start talking about a proper "operating system kernel", so to speak.
+The first big advantage compared to before is that we can compile the final kernel executable to be an ELF binary instead of just a straight up binary, which gives us more control particularly over uninitialized memory (the ``.bss`` section), as well as the location of stuff in memory.
+This will prove important when setting up paging, although we're not there yet.

+Contrary to the bootloader, which is a non-interactive program (the user does not interact with at all), the kernel must set up an execution environment, but after that it just stays there, waiting for stuff to happen.

+How does the kernel wait for stuff to happen?
+Though the use of processor interrupts.
+These form one of the basis of the x86 (and may other) architecture.
+To activate these, we must set up a valid **IDT**, or Interrupt Descriptor Table.
+This object, similar to the **GDT**, is essentially an array of pointers to functions, which are the Interrupt Handlers, i.e. the functions that are called when some interrupt is raised.

+We must also set up the **Local APIC**, which is a per core component that controls external hardware interrupts, and how they are sent to the processor via interrupts.
+Additionally, there's also the **I/O APIC**, which is a per processor component, that directly interacts with external devices, and functions essentially as a traffic signaler, directing different events to different cores to be handled.

+After all of these are set up, we can enable interrupts, and start dealing with other pieces of hardware.

+One basic piece of hardware is a timer.
+There are many options on modern processors, with different characteristics and different capabilities and shortcomings.
+Some common examples are the **HPET** and the **Local APIC Timer**, which will be the two we're going to set up.
+The **Local APIC Timer** is better, more precise, lower latency, and just overall better, but it must be calibrated against some known timer, which is where the **HPET** comes in, since it self-reports it's calibration.